Definition

 • Unlike the relational model, the OODB model also supports data such as images.

-(F) Document Model
+(F) Document Database Model

 • This model is used in NoSQL databases like MongoDB, where data is stored as flexible, JSON-like documents rather than rigid tables.